davisbrandon02/Grid-based-Tactics-Template/README.md

   automatically create a game board of Tile objects with whatever data you would like to include.
 For example, you could place down a plains tile with no data that can be traversed, a mountain that cannot be moved onto, or a forest that offers a certain amount of defense against attacks.
-- Base unit node with grid-based pathfinding and movement.
+- Base unit node with grid-based pathfinding and movement
+- Unit attack system taking into account stats of each unit and the tile they're standing on
 - Built in AStar pathfinding and range calculation.
 Easily check movement range, attack range, influence range, etc.
+- Built in line of sight calculation

 Planned features:
-- Unit attack system.
 - Turn queue system that can support any number of sides.
-Example: XCOM turn, Alien turn, civilian turn, Lost turn
+Example: XCOM turn, Alien turn, civilian turn, Lost turn (In progress)
 - Customizable units.
 Example: default unit  can be made into rifleman units, or units with their own levels and XP like in Fire Emblem.
-- Line of sight calculation
 - Easy integration within already created games or within games' strategic layers.
 To create an instance of this tactical combat, the developer should only need to give the units involved and a valid map.
 - Simple example game with YouTube series tutorial on how to use the template